 For example, in the 2020 presidential election, both Joe Biden and Donald Trump hired photographers to take photos of themselves at their events.
 This photography was then used in campaign advertisements.

-If you decide to take your own photos, you can still do a great job.
+If you decide to take your own photos, you can still make them great.
 Most smartphones have fantastic built-in cameras to take photos and record video.
-You will want to have several volunteers help out, as you can’t do it all yourself with just selfies!
+Have a volunteer or two help, as you can’t do it all yourself with just selfies!

 Schedule a day for a political campaign photoshoot when you can get natural and well-composed shots in a variety of settings, like local parks or public landmarks.
 Plan out your photo shoot day ahead of time.Outfits, locations, and extras should be ready to go.
 Have extra pictures taken with different combinations of outfits and positioning.
 Having a large library of photos will be invaluable as election season rolls along.